How to Resize Images in Google Sheets

 heightandwidthparameters only work whenmodeis set to4.
 For all other modes, those parameters are ignored.

 Result: The image appears in the cell, sized according to the mode you selected.
+If you see a broken image icon, check that the URL points directly to an image file and that it is publicly accessible.

 Limitations:

-- You can't drag the image or resize it with handles.
+You can't drag the image or resize it with handles.
 All sizing is controlled through the formula.

 Resizing Floating Images (Inserted via Insert > Image)